 How safe is your child online?

-My name is Christine Morrison and I am the E-Safety Officer at Meade Hill.
+My name is Christine Morrison and I am the E-Safety Officer and also a CEOP Ambassador.
 It is my responsibility not only to educate the pupils how to stay safe online, but parents and carers too.
 I also investigate any suspected breaches of online safety by anyone using our school network.

 Technology moves forward at an alarming pace, and it can be difficult to keep up with the latest gadgets, software and apps.
 Whilst the majority of users have no issues whilst online, we all need to be aware of the dangers which are out there, including grooming, underage sexting, live streaming, and cyberbullying.